-In today’s article, I want to put together a list of projects that you can do by using the Flask web framework.
+In this article, I’ve put together a list of projects that you can do by using the Flask web framework.
 I hope it will give you an overview of the kind of apps that can be made using Flask.
-If you’ve learned the basics of Flask, then pick one of the ideas mentioned below and start doing your project.
+Let’s dive right in.

 1. Weather App using Flask